Lois Lane: Superwoman

 In All-Star Superman, the 12-issue comic book series by Grant Morrison and Frank Quitely, Lois becomes a Kryptonian Superwoman for 24 hours.
 In the story, Superman (who believed he was dying) revealed his secret identity to her and takes Lois to his Fortress of Solitude to spend her birthday.
 While at his Arctic sanctuary, he presents Lois with her birthday present, a formula called "Exo-Genes" created by Superman from his own DNA, that allows Lois to have his powers for twenty-four hours.
 With her new Kryptonian powers and new Superwoman costume (made by Superman), the two spend the whole day together on different adventures and shared a kiss on the moon.
 At the end of the story, Superman proclaims his love for Lois, before he flies off into the sun to repair it.
 Lois later appeared as Superwoman in the animated All-Star Superman film, voiced by Christina Hendricks.

 In DC Rebirth, the New 52 Lois and Lana gained superpowers due to the solar energy explosion caused by the death of the New 52 Superman.
 This results in both Lois and Lana becoming Superwoman, with Lois possessing all of Superman's traditional powers, while Lana has the ability to absorb solar energy and release it in other forms.
 Lois later dies at the hands of a female Bizarro, being overloaded with solar energy the same way Superman was killed.

+In 2024, Lois returned as Superwoman in DC Comics in the DC All In initiative.
+She first appeared as Superwoman in Superman vol 6 #19.
+During the "Absolute Power" storyline, Amanda Waller's Amazo robots steal the powers of Earth's metahumans, among others.
+In Superwoman Special #1, it was revealed that General Zod is among those affected, with Lois gaining his powers and becoming Superwoman again.
+Soon after, Lois loses her powers after using most of them up while battling X-El, a Bizarro clone of Lex Luthor.